03 Sep How to help your dog overcome their fears

 Your bond with your dog is always important, but especially so if your dog has fears or anxiety.
 When you establish a strong bond with your dog, they will become more confident and be more focused on you than the trigger for their fear.

 One of the best ways to establish a close bond with your pooch is through regular, consistent training and play.
-Try your best to dedicate an hour at least every day to your dog’s training, and use fun play sessions as a great reward after you’ve finished.
+Try your best to dedicate time every day to your dog’s training, and use fun play sessions as a great reward after you’ve finished.

 Don’t forget, training isn’t just about show-off tricks – use training sessions to teach your dog when to be calm and lie on their bed, when to let a groomer or vet touch them to check their paws, teeth, eyes and ears, and much more.